-Applicants for admission to the MFA program must meet the general requirements for admission to graduate study, hold a BA or BFA, and have completed one year of Twentieth-Century Art History (students who have not completed this will be required to do so as part of their graduate studies).
-In addition, a portfolio of creative work must be submitted by January 10.
+Applicants for admission to the MFA program must meet the general requirements for admission to graduate study, hold a Bachelor's degree, and have completed one year of Twentieth-Century Art History (students who have not completed this will be required to do so as part of their graduate studies).
+In addition, a portfolio of creative work must be submitted by the application deadline.

 HOW TO APPLY

 Complete the Online Application for Graduate Admissions.

 Applications to the MFA in Art must include the following:

 1. A Statement of Purpose.
 Length: 1000 words.